BarganDiana20/BarganDiana20/README.md

+## Portfolio

+👋 Hello everyone !

-## Hi, I'm Bargan Diana Georgiana 👋
+My name is I'm Bargan Diana Georgiana and I am from Romania.

 🎓 **Master’s degree in Data Mining, field: Cybernetics and Statistics**, at "Alexandru Ioan Cuza" University of Iasi (UAIC)
 🎓 **Bachelor’s in Mathematics & Computer Science**, at "Alexandru Ioan Cuza" University of Iasi (UAIC)